 Slowing the rate that bullets are fired and still hit us, doesn’t avoid the threat they pose.
 We survive COVID-19 bullets by getting out of harm’s way and then neutralizing the threat.

 Getting out of harms way is done by isolating potential victims, similar to school children being sheltered-in-place during an active shooter attack.
 It slows, but does not stop the threat.
 Lockdowns are a necessary short term action until an effective response to neutralize the threat arrives.
-Lockdowns without neutralizing the threat, inevitably inflicts harm and deaths upon those it is our duty to protect.
+Prolonged lockdowns without neutralizing the threat, inevitably inflicts harm upon those it is our duty to protect.

 Neutralizing the threat of COVID-19 has been effectively done in countries with rapid and extensive testing, contact tracing for further testing, and isolating carriers of the virus, asymptomatic or otherwise.
 Some nations have virtually eliminated infections despite being hotspots early on (such as China), and others were so proactive with testing and tracing, that they never had outbreaks get seriously out of control; such as Vietnam, South Korea, Taiwan, and New Zealand to name a few.